-Republic Services is taking an ambitious leap forward in safety with a program we call Safety Amplified.
+Republic took an ambitious leap forward in safety in 2018 with a program we call Safety Amplified and the introduction of new safety goals.
 Our goals are designed to enhance safety for our employees and the communities we serve.

 Goal #1: Zero employee fatalities